 This is my sad story, written as a doctor specializing in internal medicine and diabetics.
 It is about our struggle, mine and my husband’s, who is an academic teacher from the Maritime Academy and was diagnosed with DM type 2.
-We live in Poland and we were encouraged to share our story by the Myotonic Dystrophy Foundation.
+We live in Poland and we were encouraged to share our story by MDF.
 I have written a version of this story for my friends in Polish, who are doctors like myself.
 By sharing our story I would like to raise public awareness of DM 1 and 2, and help familiarize people with the problems of people who suffer from this rare disease in my country.

 Let me say a big "thank you" to my friend Margaret who help proofread my English version of the story on dying muscles.

 In 2006 my husband underwent coronary angiography which showed that two of his heart arteries were closed.
 He was advised by the doctors to undergo cardiac surgery.
 After refusing this treatment, his cardiologist advised him to take medication in order to improve his heart function.
 One of them, statin, also called atorvastatin, is a specialist medication to lower high cholesterol.
 After many years of taking this medication, he observed that his legs were becoming weaker and weaker.
 He felt no pain, no contractions, yet he had serious problems with walking.
 He could not walk quickly and he had difficulties going down the stairs.

 Eventually, he decided to stop using stairs altogether, yet his condition was not improving.